Chapoly1305/FindMy/README.md

 }
 ```

-4. Then, clone this repository, Navigate to `FindMy` directory, and install the required python packages:
+4. Then, clone this repository, Navigate to `FindMy` directory, and deploy thorough interactive method by install the required python packages, or use Docker:

+## Interactive Deployment (easier for debugging)
 ```bash
 git clone https://github.com/Chapoly1305/FindMy.git
 cd FindMy